kubernetes/enhancements/keps/sig-api-machinery/20190426-crd-defaulting.md

 * we are happy with the API and its behaviour

 **blockers for GA:**
+* add tests for default value validation:
+  * CRD schema with defaults is rejected on creation via the `v1beta1` endpoints, but updates via `v1beta1` are still possible.
 * we verified that performance of defaulting is adequate and not considerably reducing throughput.
 As a rule of thumb, we expect defaulting to be considerably faster than a deep copy.

 ### Graduation Criteria